 Swollen Joints

-Some women experience swollen joint symptoms in perimenopause in addition to bloating.
-This can be as a result of hormone imbalance causing fluid retention.
-Again you should seek medical attention for these symptoms.
+Some women experience swollen joints e.g. ankles, knees in perimenopause in addition to bloating.
+These can be as a result of hormone imbalance causing fluid retention.

 Constipation

-Constipation is a common problem during periods that can make period pain and PMS worse.
+Constipation is a common problem during periods that aggravates pain and PMS.
 It can become worse during perimenopause.
-Constipation is another symptom of hormone imbalance during perimenopause that can itself trigger other symptoms.

-Use this guide to get constipation relief naturally.
+Follow this guide for quick, simple steps to relieve constipation relief naturally.

 Sinusitis & Sinus Infections